 Asset Selection: Which exposures should be increased/decreased to increase portfolio return/risk?

 PortfolioStudio calculates and reports each exposure’s and segment’s expected return (or credit earnings based on CECL or IFRS 9) and Sharpe Ratio, together with Risk Contribution, correlation with portfolio, and other risk measures discussed previously, and which can be used to selectively increase/decrease exposures and increase portfolio return/risk.
-If regulatory or capital structure requirements appear to constrain the said asset selection, the institution can overcome such apparent constraints by scaling up (increasing) or scaling down (decreasing) all current exposures in the portfolio, or by raising additional capital, and then unconstrainedly proceeding towards the relative direction (buy/sell) and amounts (asset weights) indicated by the aforementioned Sharpe Ratio-based asset selection and portfolio improvement.
+If regulatory or capital structure requirements appear to constrain the said asset selection, the institution can overcome such apparent constraints by scaling down (decreasing) all current exposures in the portfolio, or by raising additional capital at market rates.
+In either case, and to the extent there is no gain/loss relative to market price, the institution can continue to increase portfolio return/risk by rebalancing portfolio using aforesaid marginal return/risk contributions, while simultaneously and independently meeting regulatory and/or economic capital requirements.

 Optimal Allocation to Segments: Which segments should be grown/reduced and by how much, in order to maximize portfolio return/risk (Sharpe Ratio)?